 The first step is finding and choosing an egg donor

 - Many gay couples or single intended fathers select a known or anonymous egg donor through an egg donation agency.
 These agencies interview and screen potential egg donors to ensure that each donor is physically able to undergo an egg donation procedure and psychologically able to “give up” her eggs to a family.
-If a couple wants more information about an egg donor, agencies can provide information about the donor’s medical history, appearance, education and interests.
+If a couple or single intended father wants more information about an egg donor, agencies can provide information about the donor’s medical history, appearance, education and interests.

 Whether you select an anonymous or a known egg donor, the American Society for Reproductive Medicine, ASRM, recommends that an egg donor be no older than 34 years old.
 This is because a woman’s eggs decrease in quality and quantity as she ages.